tamsanh/scala-cobol-interpreter/readme.md

 #### Switches/Cases
 Switches and Cases are the most complicated part of the parser grammar.
 For every row of bytes encountered, Switches will parse their designated data, and attempt match that value to one of the cases.
 It is important to note that the value matching is done by first parsing the switch value using whatever type it holds, and then parsing the value for each associated case using the Char type.
 This means that values the **Switch Values will be transformed, but the Case Values will not be**.
-Here are some examples of when Switch Values equal Case Values:
+Here are some examples of when `Switch Values` equal `Case Values`:

     Examples of: SwitchBytes:Column Type == CaseBytes:(Always Char Type)